-2By contrast, we find clear evidence that counties with ordnance or explosive plants we far more dependent on military spending than comparison counties.
+3By contrast, we find clear evidence that counties with ordnance or explosive plants we far more dependent on military spending than comparison counties.

-3These data are constructed to be analogous to the regional mobility measures in Chetty et al. (2014).
-"Income" is defined as the Adjusted Gross Income of the tax filing unit.
+4These data are constructed to be analogous to the regional mobility measures in Chetty et al. (2014).
+"Household income" in this analysis is defined as the Adjusted Gross Income of the tax filing unit.

-4Social security earnings are at the individual and include all earnings subject to payroll or self-employment taxes.
+5Social security earnings are at the individual and include all earnings subject to payroll or self-employment taxes.